All Episodes

 There were a lot of adverse reactions for these children, as you would expect with AIDS drugs.

-Ten of the children died in the study, and they're still unexplained.
+10 of the children died in the study, and they're still unexplained.

-They they're cited as a large number, unexplained.
+They're cited as a large number, unexplained.

-But at the end of the day, the failure to produce those uh patient advocates violated the promise.
+But at the end of the day, the failure to produce those patient advocates violated the promise.

-It also in some states where they did the testing violated the state law.
+It also, in some states where they did the testing, violated the state law.

 So Dr. Fauci had a big blind spot there.